quiverjs/doc-old/README.md

 ## Introduction

-Quiver.js is a server-side component system that allow web applications to be built consist of small and reusable components.
-It consist of a collection of small libraries written in Javascript running on Node.js.
+Quiver.js is a server-side component system for creating large-scale Node.js applications.
+In Quiver, instead of organizing code as classes or functions, you write interconnected _Quiver Components_ to form a complex component graph.

+Quiver components are very easy to use and can be built in three simple steps.
+First you define _plain functions_ with one of the three _standard component signatures_ in Quiver.
+Next you write component definitions in a JSON-like Quiver DSL that is made of _plain Javascript constructs_.
+Lastly simply export the components as an array from your Node modules.
+The Quiver Component System will then take care the rest for you and connect all your components together.

-Web applications using Quiver.js are easily reconfigurable by simply rewiring components in different ways with minimal coding required.
-Components in Quiver.js are written as pure Javascript functions that are combined using functional composition techniques.
-For example here is a simple hello world handler component:
+As an example here is a simple hello world handler component:

 ```javascript
 var helloHandlerBuilder = function(config, callback) {